Château Lafite Rothschild

 Château Lafite Rothschild is a French wine estate of Bordeaux wine, located in Pauillac in France, owned by members of the Rothschild family since the 19th century, and rated as a First Growth under the 1855 Bordeaux Classification.

-Lafite was one of five wine-producing chateaus of Bordeaux originally awarded First Growth status in the 1855 Classification.
+Lafite was one of five wine-producing châteaux of Bordeaux originally awarded First Growth status in the 1855 Classification.
 Since then, it has been a consistent producer of one of the world's most expensive red wines.
 A bottle of 1869 Château Lafite Rothschild holds the world record for the most expensive bottle of wine sold at auction for $233,973 in 2010.

 History

 Situated in the wine-producing village of Pauillac in the Médoc region to the north-west of Bordeaux, the estate was the property of Gombaud de Lafite in 1234.
 In the 17th century, the property of Château Lafite was purchased by the Ségur family, including the 16th century manor house that still stands.
 Although vines almost certainly already existed on the site, around 1680, Jacques de Ségur planted the majority of the vineyard.

 In the early 18th century, Nicolas-Alexandre, marquis de Ségur refined the wine-making techniques of the estate, and introduced his wines to the upper echelons of European society.
 Before long he was known as the "Wine Prince", and the wine of Château Lafite called "The King's Wine" thanks to the influential support of the Maréchal de Richelieu.
 Towards the end of the 18th century, Lafite's reputation was assured and even Thomas Jefferson visited the estate and became a lifelong customer.

 Following the French Revolution, the period known as Reign of Terror led to the execution of Nicolas Pierre de Pichard on 30 June 1794, bringing an end to the Ségur family's ownership of the estate which became public property.
 In 1797 the vineyards were sold to a group of Dutch merchants.

 The first half of the 19th century saw Lafite in the hands of the Vanlerberghe family and the wine improved more, including the great vintages of 1795, 1798 and 1818.
 In 1868 the Château was purchased by Baron James Mayer Rothschild for 4.4 million francs, and the estate became Château Lafite Rothschild.
 Rothschild, however, died just three months after purchasing Lafite.
 The estate then became the joint property of his three sons: Alphonse, Gustave and Edmond Rothschild.

 The 20th century has seen periods of success and difficulty, coping with post-phylloxera vines, and two world wars.
 During the Second World War the Château was occupied by the German army, and suffered heavily from plundering of its cellars.
 Succeeding his uncle Élie de Rothschild, Lafite has been under the direction of Éric de Rothschild from 1974 to 2018, when he was succeeded by his daughter, Saskia de Rothschild.
 She is the youngest woman leading a Premier Grand Cru Bordeaux estate.